-Published in the spring of each year, The Blue Granite Review, the Spartanburg Methodist College literary/visual arts publication, is the College's vehicle for publishing short stories, poetry, and visual art produced by Spartanburg Methodist College students.
+Published in the spring of each year, The Blue Granite Review is the College's literary/visual arts journal which publishes short stories, poetry, creative nonfiction, and visual art produced by Spartanburg Methodist College students.

 All full-time students enrolled for both semesters of the academic year receive College publications.